 Assuming the current God King ever decides to consummate our wedding. . . .

-“Either way,” Siri said, glancing back.
-“We’re related now.
-The two peoples should be getting along better now, not worse.
+She continued.
+“That means we’re related now.
+The two peoples should be getting along better, not worse.
 Why would they be contemplating war?”

 Tridees simply shrugged.
 “It is likely nothing, Vessel.
 The priests debate matters that are being discussed by the people of the city.
 I doubt anything will come of it.
-The Gods simply needed to be appraised of the current political climate of the city.”
+The Gods simply needed to be appraised of the current political climate of T’Telir.”

 His words didn’t make Siri much more comfortable.
 She shivered.
 Surely they wouldn’t attack, not with her as their queen.
 But. . .what would it mean for her if they did?
 Should she be doing something?
 Trying to explain that Idris wasn’t a threat to them?